nextflow-io/training/docs/basic_training/operators.md

 ## Commonly used operators

-Here we explore some of the most commonly used operators.
+Here you will explore some of the most commonly used operators.

 ### `view()`